The Scots Syntactic Atlas addresses two key research questions:

 Q2: What does the distribution of dialect features of Scots tell us about the nature of syntactic variation and hence the architecture of the grammar?

 Dialect atlas surveys have a long history in linguistic research, providing a wealth of detailed descriptive information on language use across geographic space, both in the historical record and in the present day.
-These resources are largely focussed on the documentation of dialect forms across lexis and phonology (e.g. the Linguistic Survey of Scotland, Mather et al 1975-1986; The Survey of English Dialects, Orton et. al 1962-71).
-In terms of dialect syntax, research typically focuses on a handful of syntactic phenomena across single dialects (e.g. Henry 1995, Bresnan 2000, Trousdale 2005, Adger 2000).
+In the context of the UK, these resources are largely focussed on the documentation of dialect forms across lexis and phonology (e.g. the Linguistic Survey of Scotland, Mather et al 1975-1986; The Survey of English Dialects, Orton et. al 1962-71).
+In terms of dialect syntax, research typically focuses on a handful of syntactic phenomena across single dialects (e.g. Adger & Smith 2010; Edelstein 2014; Henry 1995; Myler 2013).
 The Scots Syntax Atlas thus constitutes the first systematic documentation of multiple dialect features across an entire region, significantly enhancing our knowledge of the dialect landscape of linguistic form in the 21st century.
 Its dual interface has been carefully designed to make the underlying data accessible and useful to the broadest possible range of potential users and interest groups.